pladus/PulseeR/README.md

 # PulseeR

 PulseeR is crontab expressions based module for running recurring tasks in ASP .NET Core host.

 It works with C# and F# as well.

-!!
-A project is in implementation progress now and not recommended for production. !!
+**A project is in implementation progress now and not recommended for production!

-Get started
 ---
+# Get started

+**More examples you can find in PulseeR.Worker.Tests project.

 At first you need to provide to ConfigrationBuilder (for example through appsettings.json) following options